ndomah001/Complete-Bioinformatics-Practical-Bootcamp-from-Zero-to-Hero/README.md

 Our course is designed to equip you with the fundamental skills needed for becoming a excellent computational data analyst.
 You'll delve into ten key modules:

-1. Biological Databases
+1. Introduction to Bioinformatics
-2. Sequence Alignment
+2. Biological Databases
-3. Genomic Bioinformatics
+3. Biological Sequence Alignment
-4. Proteomic Bioinformatics
+4. Genomics Bioinformatics
 5. Evolutionary Bioinformatics
-6. Structural Bioinformatics
+6. Proteomics Bioinformatics
-7. Command Line Bioinformatics (Linux for bioinformatics)
+7. Structural Bioinformatics
-8. Transcriptomics Bioinformatics
+8. Command Line for Bioinformatics
-9. R for Bioinformatics
+9. Transcriptomics Bioinformatics
-10. Microarray Analysis in R
+10. Final Project

 This unique blend of theory and practical application will empower you to handle biological data with confidence. **With 103 lectures, including practical tutorials, 10 assignments, and 11 quizzes and a final project for making your own bioinformatics pipeline for RNA-Seq data analysis on bash**, you'll gain a comprehensive understanding of bioinformatics tools and techniques.